johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

     and
     [`vital-demo`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/main/packages/vital-demo/shadow.js)),
     you can see that there's nothing unique about them.
 You can copy any one of these `shadow.js` files into your package root, and it will work.
+    It's also worth noting that these pre-existing `shadow.js` files support the standard pattern used by most Vital packages; you can do whatever fulfills the requirements of your project, as long as the `shadow.js` file returns the actual module that contains the shadowed token collection as a default export.

 01. Add the Bodiless `tokenShadowPlugin` to the webpack config used to build your site.
 Pass it a list of one or more resolvers which are exported from shadowing packages.